bymayo/craft-content-freeze/README.md

 - Block front end option/variable e.g. `{% if craft.contentFreeze.enabled %}` useful for hiding forms, or stopping purchases etc
 - CLI command to start freeze
 - More plugin support - Freeform, Formie etc
+- Hide cloned groups in User Groups settings if there are a lot of groups